EwanValentine/KongBeat/README.md

 ## Features
 - Checks status of each service registered in Kong, re-registers services which have stopped.
 - Pre-configures Kong services based on given configuration (@TODO)
-- Works standalone or in Docker
+- Works standalone or in Docke

 ## How-to build
 - Build the binary `$ make`